cardboard-iguana/cardboard-iguana.com/notes/netcat.md

 NOTE that in *none* of these cases will the reverse shell pick up on your terminal size, so you’ll need to manually specify it using `stty rows` and `stty cols`.

+## Other Uses

+If you just have netcat connect to a service directly, it functions exactly like telnet.

 ## References

 * [TryHackMe: Complete Beginner](tryhackme-complete-beginner.md)